dengdan/seglink/README.md

 # Problems

 The training speed of my seglink is quite slow compared with that described in the paper.
-For example, the author of SegLink paper said that a good result can be obtained by training on Synthtext for less than 10W iterations and on IC15-train for less than 1W iterations.
+For example, the authors of SegLink paper said that a good result can be obtained by training on Synthtext for less than 10W iterations and on IC15-train for less than 1W iterations.
 However, using my implementation, I have to train on SynthText for about 20W iterations and another more than 10W iterations on IC15-train, to get a competitive result.

 Several reasons may contribute to the slow convergency of my model:

 1. Batch size.
 I don't have 4 12G-Titans for training, as described in the paper.
-I trained my model on two 8G GeForce GTX 1080 or two Titans.
+Instead, I trained my model on two 8G GeForce GTX 1080 or two Titans.

 2. Learning Rate.
 In the paper, 10^-3 and 10^-4 have been used.
 But I adopted a fixed learning rate of 10^-4.

 3. Different initialization model.
 I used the pretrained VGG model from [SSD-caffe on coco](https://github.com/dengdan/ssd-caffe) , because I thought it better than VGG trained on ImageNet.
 However, it seems  that my point of view does not hold.

-4. I don't know, maybe some other difference from the paper.
+4.Some other differences exists maybe, I am not sure.

-Well, Hope the paper authors will release their code, and then I can get an answer to my doubts.
+Well, Hope the authors will release their official code, and then I maybe able to figure out these doubts.

-# Model
+# Models

 Two models trained on SynthText and IC15 train can be downloaded.